Scriptio continua: Arabic script

-Before typewriter, computer and smartphones changed the way of writing, Arabic was written continuously.
-That is easy because 22 letters have a final form, which is comparable to initial, or capital, form for the Latin alphabet since the Renaissance.
-Six letters only have only one form, and whenever they occur in a word, there is some space in it that was originally as wide as the space between words.
-There was also no hyphenation either.
+Before typewriters, computers and smartphones changed the way of writing, Arabic was written continuously.
+That is easy because 22 letters in Arabic have final, medial and initial forms, which is comparable to the initial capital form for the Latin alphabet since the Renaissance.
+Six or seven letters in Arabic have only a final form (namely ا, د, ذ, ر, ز and و, as well as ء) and whenever they occur in a word they are followed by space that was originally as wide as the space between words, creating a clear visual break.
+There was no hyphenation either.
+In the early Quranic manuscripts, all diacritics in the Arabic script were also omitted because pointing or other diacritics did not exist in the Arabic script until the early 2nd millennium, and this form is called rasm.
+Rasm is also written continuously without spacing.
 In all early manuscripts, words were finished on the next line or, in many Quranic manuscripts, even on the next page.
+The letter hamza is the only letter of the Arabic alphabet that lacks a final, initial or medial form, only its alone or isolated form, as it is an unlinked letter.

 Punjabi (Gurmukhi) script

-Before the 1970's, Gurbani and other Sikh scriptures were written in the traditional method of writing the Gurmukhi script known as larivār where there were no spacing between words in the texts (interpuncts in the form of a dot were used by some to differentiate between words, such as by Guru Arjan).
+Before the late 1960s and the early 1970s, Gurbani and other Sikh scriptures were written in the traditional method of writing the Gurmukhi script known as larivār where there were no spacing between words in the texts (interpuncts in the form of a dot were used by some to differentiate between words, such as by Guru Arjan).
 This is opposed to the comparatively more recent method of writing in Gurmukhi known as pad ched, which breaks the words by inserting spacing between them.

+Numbers

+Before the invention of delimiters and other punctuation to set off groups of three digits in numbers above four digits, large numbers (e.g. numbers greater than 999) were written continuously.
+As of now, only numbers with fewer than four digits are written with no delimiter or other punctuation.
+This manner is somewhat similar how to separate a word in a sentence.

+While numbers up to four digits are recommended for separating three digits, there are some of them are not.
+These include most Slavic languages, Spanish, Hungarian and Swiss German.
+These languages do not use a delimiter to separate numbers in four digits.
+English sometimes follows this practice.